zaramme/now_playing/README.md

 # now_playing
-Send now-playing information from iTunes to Slack specified channel.
+Send now-playing track and artist information from iTunes to Slack specified channel.

-As written as Apple Script, you can just execute file and be able to start integrate now-playing with iTunes on Your Mac.
+By written as Apple Script, you just execute file and be able to start integrate now-playing with iTunes on Your Mac.

 # How to use